-Katrina Lenk On Stage - Theater Credits, Bio and Tickets
+Katrina Lenk On Stage - Theatre Credits, Bio and Tickets

-She attended Barrington High School in Barrington, Illinois, before majoring in viola performance at the School of Music at Northwestern University, where she also studied voice and musical theater.
-Her first major stage role came in 2001, playing Yitzhak in Hedwig and the Angry Inch at the Broadway Theatre in Chicago.
+Katrina Lenk is a Tony and Grammy Award-winning actress.
+Her first major stage role came in 2001, when she played Yitzhak in Hedwig and the Angry Inch at the Broadway Theatre in Chicago.
 Her other regional credits include the roles of Grusha in Brecht's The Caucasian Chalk Circle at the South Coast Repertory (2005), Margaret in iWitness at the Mark Taper Forum (2007), and Linda Lovelace in Lovelace: A Rock Musical at Los Angeles' Hayworth Theatre (2008) and the Edinburgh Fringe Festival (2010).

-She returned to Broadway to take on the leading role of Bobbie, opposite two-time Tony Award winner Patti LuPone, in the gender-reversed revival of Stephen Sondheim & George Furth's musical Company at the Bernard B. Jacobs Theatre from March 2, 2020.
-However, due to the COVID-19 pandemic, this production has now been postponed.
+She returned to Broadway to take on the leading role of Bobbie opposite two-time Tony Award winner Patti LuPone in the gender-reversed revival of Stephen Sondheim and George Furth's musical Company at the Bernard B. Jacobs Theatre.